KxSystems/embedPy/README.md

 foreign
 ```
 Note the difference in the two results here:
 -   `.p.eval` will attempt to convert the Python result of the statement to a q result;
--   `.p.pyeval` will leave the result as a Python object and return it as  `foreign` to q without any attempt at conversion.
-This result can be stored in a variable for use later: e.g. it might be passed back to Python, examined using one of the other `.p` functions or converted to q data.
+-   `.p.pyeval` will return the result as a Python (`foreign`) object, without any attempt at conversion.
+The result can be stored in a variable for use later, passed back to Python, examined using one of the other `.p` functions, or converted to q data.

 ### Getting and setting Python variables